 Requests for leave of absence to fulfill military service obligations shall be granted upon notice and review by the medical executive committee.
-Reactivation of membership and clinical privileges previously held shall be granted, notwithstanding the provisions of Sections 4.7-2 and 4.7-3, but may be granted subject to monitoring and/or proctoring as determined by the medical executive committee.
+Reactivation of membership and clinical privileges previously held shall be granted, notwithstanding the provisions of Sections 4.9-2 and 4.9-3, but may be granted subject to monitoring and/or proctoring as determined by the medical executive committee.
+During the period of the leave, the member shall not exercise clinical privileges at the Hospital, and membership rights and responsibilities shall be inactive.